jthomperoo/custom-pod-autoscaler-experiments/dissertation.md

 ## Problems

-There are two problems in the current Kubernetes HPA setup:
+There are two problems in the current K8s HPA setup:

 - Hard-coded algorithm with less flexibility.
 - Custom metrics can be difficult to set up.